 - To encourage new audiences to engage with the medium

-- Stimulate public discussion about the subjects addressed by women
+- To stimulate public discussion about the subjects addressed by women

 - To build a global support platform for women in photography

-- Nurture talent to ensure a pool of excellence for the future
+- To nurture talent to ensure a pool of excellence for the future

 We do this through: